Gloomy reports show Europe's economies worsening

 If the PMIs fail to improve for November and December, the euro zone economy could easily face a hefty contraction in the fourth quarter rather than the stagnation projected by economists polled by Reuters two weeks ago. <ECILT/EU>

-"Given the stabilization in financial markets, and in consumer sentiment indicators in some countries, we thought perhaps you would see some stabilization in the PMIs as well," said Janet Henry, chief European economist at HSBC.
+"Given the stabilisation in financial markets, and in consumer sentiment indicators in some countries, we thought perhaps you would see some stabilisation in the PMIs as well," said Janet Henry, chief European economist at HSBC.

 "What's disappointing about the Q4 data is the weakness reflected in the core euro zone indicators -- the French and German PMIs."